 Meet the Associate Family Consultants team

 Family consultants are part of Dimensions’ lifeblood.
-Liz Wilson is our dedicated family consultant; you can contact Liz here.
+Liz Wilson and Wendy Burt are our dedicated family consultants; you can contact Liz & Wendy here.

 Demand for a ‘family voice’ around the table has, rightly, never been greater.
 We believe Dimensions is unique in having so many family consultants.
 Meet them here: